vabadam/SNAPGap/README.md

 All data associated with this project can be found in our [FAME Dropbox folder](https://www.dropbox.com/scl/fo/zpxmg4ka2j7iol1bxrtsn/h?dl=0&rlkey=vshhwvzb2ukpu9dvn06z14o5x).
 Data includes original data sets used and all final data that has been compiled.
 Links and description of the data are provided in the RMarkdown files.
 Additional data from USDA Food and Nutrition Service (FNS), not available publicly elsewhere, is also available in this folder.

-Last update date: 4/22/2024
+Last update date: 5/03/2024

 ## Authors

+-   Ashley Chaifetz
 -   Becca B. R. Jablonski
--   Ashley Chaifetz
+-   Allison Bauman
--   Abby Long
+-   Diana Broadaway
--   Allie Bauman
+-   Libby Christensen
--   Anthony Coble
+-   Tony Coble
--   Brett Wolff
 -   Dar Wolnik
--   Diana Broadaway
--   Ela Rausch
 -   Hailey Edmondson
+-   Mackenzie Gill
 -   Hannah Leighton
+-   Abby Long
+-   Cullen Naumoff
+-   Ela Rausch
 -   Jairus Rossi
+-   Megan Sankey
+-   Samantha Schaffstall
 -   Joshua Stoll
--   Libby Christensen
+-   Americo Vega-Labiosa
--   Mackenzie Gill
+-   Brett Wolff
--   Megan Sankey
+-   Darlene Wolnick
 -   Tim Woods

 ## License